jaakkopy/nodejs-todo-backend/README.md

 ```
 npm install
 ```
-3. Create a database for the backend:
+3. Create a database for the project:
 ```
 createdb todosdb
 ```
-Now the backend can be started from the root directory of the project with:
+Now the server can be started from the root directory of the project with:
 ```
 npm start
 ```